 (iron levels in the blood) are checked and nutrition information

 is given.
-Participants also receive food vouchers that they can
+Participants also receive a WIC EBT card that they can

 use to purchase certain WIC approved foods.
 WIC foods are high in